mrjackyliang/discord-auto-calendar/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ### Logs related to this bug:
-Run the Discord Auto Calendar script.
+Run the Google Calendar to Niles script.
 Copy the error message then replace `SAMPLE TEXT` inside the grave accents:

 ```sh
 SAMPLE TEXT